How to park and pay

-We're making parking at our hospitals sites easier and more efficient by introducing Automatic Number Plate Recognition (ANPR).
+We have made parking at our hospitals sites easier and more efficient by introducing Automatic Number Plate Recognition (ANPR).

 • Check the signage for parking rules